We have five factories and 19 years of experience in plant extracts

 6. Quality Control Measures

-Ensuring the quality of Stevia Extract is crucial for both safety and efficacy.
+Ensuring the quality of stevia extract is crucial for both safety and efficacy.
 Several quality control measures are implemented throughout the extraction process to guarantee a high-standard product.
 Here are some of the key steps taken to maintain quality:

 A. Source Verification: The first step in quality control is to verify the source of the stevia plant.
 This involves ensuring that the plants are grown in suitable conditions, free from pollutants, and are of the correct species.